Types of Non-Reactive Polyurethane (PU) Adhesives

 Solvent-Borne PU Adhesives

-Solvent-borne PU adhesives are created by dissolving high molecular weight polyurethane polymers in organic solvents, such as MEK, acetone, methyl acetate, and ethyl acetate.
+Solvent-borne PU adhesives are created by dissolving high molecular weight polyurethane polymers in organic solvents, such as acetone, MEK, methyl acetate, and ethyl acetate.
 This process allows the solid polyurethane polymer to be applied to the substrate.
 The solvent promotes substrate wetting and then evaporates with heat, leaving a thin layer of solid polyurethane polymer on the surface.
 Once the substrates are joined with moderate heat and pressure, a strong bond rapidly develops due to the recrystallization of the polyurethane polymer backbone.

 To enhance bonding strength, heat resistance, and solvent and water resistance, cross-linkers are often added to solvent-borne PU adhesives.
 However, this process transforms one-component non-reactive PU adhesives into two-part reactive adhesives with limited pot life.
 Therefore, adding cross-linkers is only necessary for certain applications, such as adhesives for footwear, automotive, and furniture.
 Additionally, highly dispersed silicas can be added as fillers to increase initial bond strength without chemical reaction, but higher adhesive activation temperature and adhesive formulation stability need to be considered.